m1cr0naut/lsdir/README.md

 # lsdir
 Reimplementaion of the Unix utility 'lsdir' created for operating systems course.
+Straightforward example of recursive functionality.